JRR3/toomanycells/README.md

 ```
 pip install toomanycells
 ```
-in your home environment.
+in your home or custom environment.
 If you want to install an updated version, then use the following flag.
 ```
 pip install toomanycells -U